 - Label your bags inside and out.
 Put your name and itinerary inside each bag.
 Put a name tag on the outside of each bag.
 Do this for your carry-on bag as well in case you are forced to check it at the gate.

 - Count your luggage claim tickets and use a passport wallet.
 Check that you've been given the correct number of luggage claim tickets and that they are for the correct destination.
 Keep them with all key documents, such as itineraries and your passport, in a dedicated passport wallet so that they don't go astray.

 - Don't pack hazardous items.
 There are quite a number of items or materials, some of them not so obvious, that may pose a risk if taken on an aircraft.
 Visit AirSafe.com for its list of items restricted or banned from aircraft for more details.

 - Use a TSA approved lock.
 There are inspections after you've checked your bags.
 If you've packed herbs and spices or anything else that triggers the dogs' attention, your bags may be opened for a closer look.
 These locks let the TSA do so without damaging your bag.
 Be aware that such an inspection could also slow your bag's transit to your destination.

 - Make your luggage distinctive.
 By having something distinctive on your bag it will be easier for you to claim and more difficult for someone to wander off with it.
 You must also have your name and address on the outside of your bag.

 - Arrive at the airport early.
 To ensure that your luggage travels on the same plane as you, go to the airport at the time recommended by your carrier.

 - If you have a problem go to Elliott.org.
 Chris Elliott is a consumer advocate who has focused on the travel industry for years.
 He has recently branched out beyond travel but his knowledge is excellent in this area.
-He maintains an excellent list of travel company contacts on his site and, if that doesn't help, you can post a problem in a forum.
+He maintains an excellent list of travel company contacts on his site and, if that doesn't help, you can post a question in a forum to get advice.